 Following his work on Carolina Camera, John left WBTV and formed his own video production business.
-He also opened what turned out to be a very successful comic book shop that he later turned over to his brother Allan.
+He also opened what turned out to be a very successful comic book shop, Off The Wall Comics, that he later turned over to his brother Allan.

 During his time away from WBTV, John became very involved in politics and was elected to the North Carolina Senate, representing the 25th District which was made up of Cleveland, Gaston, Lincoln and Rutherford Counties.
 John chose not to run for a second term because of family and business considerations.

 When he left the Senate, John began work with Mecklenburg County as a Public Information Specialist where he supervised the county's video production work and acted as a county spokesperson.
 Just a few years later, WBTV came calling again, and John returned to the station to anchor the WBTV News Morning Show and later, WBTV News at Noon.